Free Trial

 Duke Energy logo with Utilities background

-Duke Energy Corporation (NYSE:DUK - Get Free Report) declared a quarterly dividend on Tuesday, July 15th, RTT News reports.
-Investors of record on Friday, August 15th will be given a dividend of 1.065 per share by the utilities provider on Tuesday, September 16th.
-This represents a $4.26 dividend on an annualized basis and a yield of 3.62%.
+Duke Energy Corporation (NYSE:DUK - Get Free Report) announced a quarterly dividend on Tuesday, July 15th, RTT News reports.
+Investors of record on Friday, August 15th will be paid a dividend of 1.065 per share by the utilities provider on Tuesday, September 16th.
+This represents a $4.26 annualized dividend and a dividend yield of 3.60%.
+The ex-dividend date is Friday, August 15th.
 This is a 1.9% increase from Duke Energy's previous quarterly dividend of $1.05.

-Duke Energy has a dividend payout ratio of 62.2% indicating that its dividend is sufficiently covered by earnings.
-Analysts expect Duke Energy to earn $6.73 per share next year, which means the company should continue to be able to cover its $4.18 annual dividend with an expected future payout ratio of 62.1%.
+Duke Energy has a payout ratio of 62.2% indicating that its dividend is sufficiently covered by earnings.
+Equities analysts expect Duke Energy to earn $6.73 per share next year, which means the company should continue to be able to cover its $4.18 annual dividend with an expected future payout ratio of 62.1%.

-Duke Energy (NYSE:DUK - Get Free Report) last released its quarterly earnings data on Tuesday, May 6th.
-The utilities provider reported $1.76 earnings per share (EPS) for the quarter, beating analysts' consensus estimates of $1.59 by $0.17.
+Duke Energy (NYSE:DUK - Get Free Report) last announced its quarterly earnings data on Tuesday, May 6th.
+The utilities provider reported $1.76 earnings per share for the quarter, beating the consensus estimate of $1.59 by $0.17.
+The firm had revenue of $8.25 billion during the quarter, compared to analyst estimates of $7.70 billion.
 Duke Energy had a return on equity of 9.88% and a net margin of 15.40%.
-The business had revenue of $8.25 billion during the quarter, compared to analyst estimates of $7.70 billion.
-During the same quarter in the previous year, the firm posted $1.44 EPS.
-The business's revenue for the quarter was up 7.5% compared to the same quarter last year.
-On average, analysts expect that Duke Energy will post 6.33 EPS for the current fiscal year.
+Duke Energy's quarterly revenue was up 7.5% on a year-over-year basis.
+During the same period in the previous year, the company earned $1.44 earnings per share.
+Analysts forecast that Duke Energy will post 6.33 EPS for the current year.

 An institutional investor recently raised its position in Duke Energy stock.
-Brighton Jones LLC grew its stake in Duke Energy Corporation (NYSE:DUK - Free Report) by 11.6% during the fourth quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The firm owned 6,754 shares of the utilities provider's stock after purchasing an additional 700 shares during the quarter.
-Brighton Jones LLC's holdings in Duke Energy were worth $728,000 at the end of the most recent reporting period.
-65.31% of the stock is currently owned by institutional investors.
+Brighton Jones LLC raised its position in shares of Duke Energy Corporation (NYSE:DUK - Free Report) by 11.6% in the fourth quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 6,754 shares of the utilities provider's stock after acquiring an additional 700 shares during the period.
+Brighton Jones LLC's holdings in Duke Energy were worth $728,000 as of its most recent SEC filing.
+65.31% of the stock is owned by institutional investors and hedge funds.

 Analysts Set New Price Targets